What is Form I-751?

 What happens after filing I-751?

 After having completed your Form I-751, you will have to file it with the appropriate USCIS office.
-You can find the corresponding mailing address here.

 After receiving your application, the USCIS will check for its completion.